kazuko931/Kazuko-Portfolio/pages/posts/index.md

 <section className="element">
     <center>
         # Here I will be posting Blogs About My projects
-                # 📢So stay Tuned for updates📢
+                # 📢stay Tuned for updates📢
     </center>
 </section>